symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

     collection view variables and a ``button_delete`` is added to each item view variables.

-As an another example, now let's create a general bootstrap 5 theme for the live collection type, rendering every item in a table row:
+As another example, let's create a general bootstrap 5 theme for the live collection type, rendering every item in a table row:

 .. code-block:: twig